Tips for Creating a Clear Work from Home Policy

 If you belong to this group of business owners, you need to create a clear work-from-home policy to outline some ground rules and avoid confusion.
 This policy should list the valid reasons for working from home, designating specific remote days and work hours.

-But if you want your employees to stay productive and in sync with the company’s objectives while working remotely, you should also be clear about your expectations, their responsibilities, and other requirements that need to be met to make the hybrid model work.
+But if you want your employees to stay productive and in sync with the company’s objectives while working remotely, you should also be clear about your expectations, their responsibilities, and other requirements that need to be met to make the hybrid model indian news.

 This article will offer you valuable tips for creating a clear work-from-home policy to ensure seamless communication, high productivity and foster the company’s core values.